Ion and Plasma Surface Interactions Group

 Annual Poster Prize

-This prize is the best poster presentation by a student attending the group’s annual Plasmas, Surfaces and Thin Films meeting.
+This prize is for the best poster presentation by a student attending the group’s annual Plasmas, Surfaces and Thin Films meeting.

 Find group events on the IOP events site.